 Croup is caused by a viral infection.
 It triggers inflammation in the upper airways (voice box and windpipe), which can lead to swelling and restricted air flow that affects your child’s breathing.
 Croup mainly affects children between six months and three years, but can affect older children too.
-It’s a seasonal illness, mainly occurring in the autumn and spring months.
+It’s a seasonal illness, mainly occurring in the late autumn.

 There’s no test for croup – it can only be diagnosed from the symptoms.
-Croup normally begins with a cold, such as a runny nose, sore throat and mild fever.
+Croup may begin with a cold, such as a runny nose, sore throat and mild fever.
 But the key feature of croup is a distinctive seal-like barky cough, which may come on suddenly.
 Your child may also have a hoarse voice and a harsh, high-pitched wheezing sound (called stridor) when they breathe in.
 These symptoms are usually worse at night.

 If you think your child has croup, it’s important to speak to your GP.
 They’ll be able to advise on the right care and treatment and check there’s no other reason for the symptoms, such as something stuck in your child’s throat.